inem/taxi-app/README.md

 Just realized that I get some requirements incorrectly.
 So:
 1. Password should be generated _based_ on phone → this will affect current authentication schema
+2. Create a booking as a passenger (the passenger needs to be authenticated with the correct system generated password)

 Setup
 =====